Canardoux/flutter_sound/flutter_sound/doc/codec.md

 ```
 You probably will `await` or use `then()` for each call to `feedFromStream()`.

-### Note :
+### Notes :

+- This new functionnality needs, at least, an Android SDK >= 21
-This new functionnality works better with Android minSdk >= 23, because previous SDK was not able to do UNBLOCKING `write`.
+- This new functionnality works better with Android minSdk >= 23, because previous SDK was not able to do UNBLOCKING `write`.

 *Examples*
 You can look to the three provided examples :